Danish Input for the Centenary Celebrations in Estonia, Latvia and Lithuania

 Scroll down to check the detailed programs for Estonia, Latvia and Lithuania.

 All of the initiatives below forms the background for an extensive Danish input to the 100-year celebrations of the Republic of Estonia.
-The marking will continue throughout 2018 and 2019 and will be embraced by a highest-level visit, when Her Majesty Queen Margrethe II of Denmark plan to visit Estonia on June 15, 2019 – on the very day, when we celebrate the 800th anniversary of the Danish flag Dannebrog falling from the sky.
+The marking will continue throughout 2018 and 2019, and with a major event on the 15th of June celebrating the 800th anniversary of the Danish flag Dannebrog falling from the sky.

 2019 will also see a wide range of events focusing on Danish art and history, including an exhibition of Danish Golden Age painting, a historical Dannebrog exhibition, a Danish-Estonian concert and the founding of a new Danish garden in Tallinn.
 Furthermore, a number of classical and contemporary music events will also be a part of the celebrations.

 January 18-19, 2018 Classical opening concerts: Christian IV Vocal Ensemble in Kuressaare and Tallinn